davidpri1/Python-for-Everybody-Specialization/README.md

 5 Courses and 1 Capstone Project to earn certificate of this specialization.

-Book: Python for Everybody: Exploring Data In Python 3 This program was created by University of Michigan and instructed by Charles Severance, the associate professor at Information
+This program was created by University of Michigan and instructed by Charles Severance, the associate professor at Information

-Courses:
-1.Programming for Everybody (Getting Started with Python) 2.Python Data Structures
+Courses:(Book- Python for Everybody: Exploring Data In Python 3) 1.Programming for Everybody (Getting Started with Python) 2.Python Data Structures
 3.Using Python to Access Web Data